sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 #### Adopting <!-- omit in toc -->

-- Increased ratio of open source software solutions and products used in production compared to purchased or internally developed ones.
+- Increased ratio of open source software solutions and products used in production compared to purchased or internally developed ones that are not shareable and reusable.
 - Increased contributions to third-party OSS projects instead of internally maintained changes.
 - Decreased ratio of forked versions of third-party OSS unaligned with upstream or without contributions of changes.
 - Increased number of contributions to ESDC OSS projects from the community.